Jonathan Moyle

-Jonathan Moyle, the 28-year-old editor of the magazine 'Defence Helicopter World' and former RAF helicopter pilot, was found dead in room 1406 of Santiago's Hotel Carrera on 31.
+Jonathan Moyle (died 1990) was the 28-year-old editor of the magazine 'Defence Helicopter World' and former RAF helicopter pilot, was found dead in room 1406 of Santiago's Hotel Carrera on 31.
 March 1990.
 His purpose in Santiago was to attend a Chilean sponsored defence conference.

 The circumstances

 He was found hanging in a wardrobe with a pillow case over his head.
 But a needle mark on his leg and blood on the bed were not considered in the first police analysis.

 He was interested in a Bell Helicopter for civil use that the Chilean company Industrias Cardoen was converting to multi-use, especially for Third World conditions and economies.
 At that time, just before the Gulf War (the invasion of Kuwait by Iraqi troops began 2.
 August 1990), Iraq was a potential customer for the helicopter.

 The investigation

 Moyle's death was considered initially by the Chilean and British authorities as suicide or death in some sort of "bizarre sex game".
 But in December 1991, after pressure from the Moyle family, a judicial investigation in Chile concluded he had been assassinated, but as the police couldn't identify any suspect they halted the manhunt.

 The United Kingdom inquest also into the death of Moyle, opened in Exeter in November 1990.
 It was adjourned by forensic doctor Richard Van Oppen after a pathologist said the autopsy could not be completed due to the fact that vital organs had been removed.
 In 1998 the reconvened inquest found that he had been unlawfully killed and the authorities later apologised to the family for spreading the allegation of suicide.

 Excerpts from an apparently "un-redacted" version of a CIA report entitled Project Babylon, published in 2013 by the British magazine Lobster and in May 2014 by the newspaper Tribune, blame the murder of Jonathan Moyle on a British government agent, the late Stephan Adolphus Kock.
 The "un-redacted" CIA report states: "Meantime, as we co-ordinated an MI6 set-up, alleged nuclear capacitors shipped from US by Euromac for Iraq was [sic] seized at Heathrow Airport, it led to the arrest of CEO Ali Daghir and Jeanine Speckman, Kock found that defence journalist, Jonathan Moyle, possessed evidence of UK covert deals.
 Consequently, Kock and [a third named agent] eliminated him in Santiago, Chile.
 [S NF NC]."